hyprwm/Hypr/README.md

 See the [Wiki](https://github.com/vaxerski/Hypr/wiki/Building) to see build instructions.

 # Known issues
+- RandR sometimes bugs at launch and starts spamming events, which will make the WM sluggish.
+Has never happened to me on a real machine though, only in a nested X11 session. (fix: restart X)
 - Picom's shadow and effects do not update for cheap animations while animating
 - Non-cheap animations are choppy (duh!)
 - The config is still pretty simple, although riceable!